 If the weather forecast calls for dry and windy days (low humidity and sustained wind), then it is a good idea to take measures to protect your seedlings.

-Finally, you should check the weather forecast at least every week (preferably daily) so that you are aware of incoming storms or high-speed winds.
-That way, you can protect your plants from harsh winds.
+Finally, you should check the weather forecast at least every week (preferably daily).
+That way, you will be aware of incoming storms or high-speed winds.

 How to Protect Plants From Wind (Short Term)